 According to the Federal Reserve Bank of New York’s Quarterly Report on Household Debt and Credit, Americans are taking on more debt than ever before.
 In fact, total household indebtedness has surpassed the previous record set in 2008 during the wake of the housing market collapse.
 The country’s total indebtedness now sits at a whopping $14.56 trillion as many wonder if the U.S. is verging on yet another major market crash.

 In the midst of an ongoing debt crisis you may be wondering where Missouri stands in relation to the rest of the country.
 Just how bad is Missouri’s debt problem?
 Allow us to shed some light on the situation.

 What is the average credit score in Missouri?

 Considering FICO scores are one of the primary ways lenders assess credit worthiness, it’s safe to assume that credit score is a good indicator of overall state health.
-The Average FICO score in the state of Missouri is 674, which is a bit below the national average of 695.
-Nevertheless, 674 is still considered a near-prime score.
-Approximately 14% of residents in the state are suffering from declining credit, which means the average could take a dip in the near future.
+The Average FICO score in the state of Missouri is 707, which is a bit below the national average of 711.
+However, 707 is still a relatively good score and it’s an increase of 7 points from 2019.

 What is the average amount of credit card debt in Missouri?

 Credit cards offer a means of payment that is easy to obtain and even easier to abuse.
 The average U.S. household possesses $6,270 in credit card debt.
 In Missouri, the average household owes $4,950.
 While there is certainly room for improvement, the show-me state is much better off than over 60% of the country.

 What is the average amount of student loan debt in Missouri?